marcelmaatkamp/java-spring-boot-example/README.md

 # WIP WIP WIP

+## TODO
+ * java part out of this repo and into its own and use git submodule
+ * build and run in seperate processes

+# Description

-Uses NodePKI to generate SSL certificates for servers and configures servers to use them.
+Uses NodePKI to generate SSL certificates for each server/service and preconfigures those servers to use the certificates.

-Installs
+Installs the following servers:
  * Socks5 proxy
  * NodePKI
  * Nexus
  * Gitlab
  * RabbitMQ
  * Example java application

-# TODO
- * java part out of this repo and into its own and use git submodule
- * build and run in seperate processes

 # Installation